-As one of the non-alcoholic women on staff, my experience working at The Magdalen House, with my recovered alcoholic colleagues and alcoholic clients, has given me an incredible gift of perspective.
+As one of the non-alcoholic women formerly on staff, my experience working at The Magdalen House, with my recovered alcoholic colleagues and alcoholic clients, has given me an incredible gift of perspective.

 If you asked me nearly two years ago how I’d feel about working with alcoholic women, I don’t know what my response would be, honestly.
 But now I have a lot of alcoholic women in my life and I couldn’t be more grateful for their willingness to share their knowledge, outlook and experiences with me.
 I have heard our community members’ stories, most of which would be considered heartbreaking by most of the population, told with such a sense of hope and vigor for life that it’s honestly jarring to a non-alcoholic.
 How could her terrifying, troubling experience be told with such joy through tears?
 She seems to have lost everything that I consider even remotely valuable – how does she have a smile on her face?